akuklev/HOCC/lin-types.md

 independently, so it will feed a value of the type `A` into the actor `Y`, so that `X` can go on, and eventually its result will be also processed by the handler of `X ⅋ Y`.

+In type theory there is still one typeformer we have not mentioned so far: the equality.
+As with all other typeformers, this one will split into two duals: independence and eventual consistency.

 § Element Classifier 𝔽₁ and Superposition Quantifier ⅋
 ------------------------------------------------------